-SciAps Academic Loaner Program provides both handheld XRF and the increasingly popular LIBS instrument that is great for lab work with students or research in the field.
+SciAps Academic Loaner Program provides both handheld XRF and LIBS instruments for lab work with students or research in the field.
 Our academic partners are always coming up with novel applications for the instruments and giving us invaluable feedback.
 Common ways people use the analyzers:

 People are always thinking of new and interesting ways to use our devices.
 How can we support your work with our Academic Loaner Program?
 Reach out to us at email@example.com.
 University researchers can borrow a unit for a month provided they give us a summary publication of their research, that we can post, without impacting any of their publishing rights.

 Have you ever... ?

 Dr. Richard Hark has.
 His work with SciAps LIBS has taken him from the laboratory to the field to study the obsidian and rhyolite associated with the tools and debitage revealed at archaeological sites.
 Analyzing the debris (or the actual artifacts when available) to determine the native source of the material can help researchers understand more about our predecessor’s interchange of goods from one location to another.

 Have you ever tested a piece of wood for clues to a murder?

 Researchers at the Laboratory of Tree-Ring Science at the University of Tennessee were once called in to analyze an unusual piece of firewood: “LIBS analysis of wood figured prominently in a murder investigation in Collin County, Texas, in 2004 in which a suspect tried to dispose of a body by burning it on a pyre made from firewood.
 Ten logs were recovered from the crime scene along with four logs the suspect brought to a party near the time of the murder.”
 Thanks to cases like this, handheld LIBS is now an emerging tool for the forensic community.